antares-sql/antares/README.md

 Antares is an SQL client based on [Electron.js](https://github.com/electron/electron) and [Vue.js](https://github.com/vuejs/vue) that aims to become a useful tool, especially for developers.
 My target is to support as many databases as possible, and all major operating systems, including the ARM versions.

 **At the moment this application is an alpha, it lacks many features, and isn't ready as a main SQL client**.
-However i'm actively working on it, hoping to provide all essential features as soon as possible.
+However i'm actively working on it (yes, i'm a lone dev), hoping to provide all essential features as soon as possible.

 🔗 If you are curious to try this early state of Antares you can download and install the [latest release](https://github.com/EStarium/antares/releases).
 👁 To stay tuned for new releases watch this repo on **Release only** channel.